maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 ---
 titlepage: true
 toc-own-page: true
-title: "Service specification for MCP Service Registry (MSR)"
+title: "Service specification for the MCP Service Registry (MSR)"
 author: [MCP Consortium]
 date: "2022-06-21"
-keywords: [maritime, technical, service, registrym, MCP, MSR]
+keywords: [maritime, technical, service, registry, MCP, MSR]
 logo: "materials/mcplogo.png"
 titlepage-text-color: "476E7D"
-footer-center: "G1128 Service Specification"
+footer-center: "G-1128 MSR Service Specification"
 ...

-# Service specification for MCP Service Registry (MSR)
+# Service specification for the MCP Service Registry (MSR)
 <!-- Hey it is comment!
 This must be seen only at the source code editing.  -->

 ## Introduction

-In IMO resolution MSC.467(101) “guidance on the definition and harmonization of the format and structure of maritime services in the context of e-navigation”, IMO defines Maritime Services and Technical Services in the context of e-Navigation.
-In the resolution the Maritime Services are on the highest level, describing a service in an entirely non-technical manner.
+In IMO resolution MSC.467(101) “Guidance on the Definition and Harmonization of the Format and Structure of Maritime Services in the Context of e-Navigation”, IMO defines Maritime Services and Technical Services in the context of e-Navigation.
+In this resolution, the Maritime Services are on the highest level, describing a service in an entirely non-technical manner.
 One or more Technical Services are associated with a Maritime Service, and these Technical Services are the ones defining the actual information exchange needed to take place in order to carry our a Maritime Service.

-Maritime Service Registry, MSR for short, takes a place of a registry for Technical Service and a reference point to  information and an end-point of registered services and thus to improve the accessibility of available services in the maritime domain.
+The Maritime Service Registry, or MSR for short, assumes the role of a general registry for Technical Services.
+It provides a reference point to the most relevant information and the respective end-points of the registered services and thus to improve the accessibility of available services in the maritime domain.

-The Technical Services in the resolution are also defined on three levels following the same structure as G1128, where MSR supervises all service providers to describe their service in the format of G1128.
+The Technical Services in the resolution are also defined on three levels following the same structure as G-1128, where MSR supervises all service providers to describe their service in the format of G-1128.

 ### Purpose
 <!--